vishvAsa/sanskrit/vyAkaraNam/whitney/22_Chapter_XVIII_FORMATION_OF_COMPOUND_STEMS.md

 the nom.-acc.-voc. are formed, the final member only is inflected.

 b\.
 Examples are:
-`índrāsómā, índrāvíṣṇū, índrābṛ́haspátī, agnī́ṣómāu, turváçāyádū, dyā́vāpṛthivī́, uṣā́sānáktā`
+`índrāsómā, índrāvíṣṇū, índrābṛ́haspátī, agnī́ṣómāu, turváśāyádū, dyā́vāpṛthivī́, uṣā́sānáktā`
 (and, with intervening words, `náktā`...`uṣā́sā`), `sū́ryāmā́sā`.
 The only plural is `indrāmarutas` (voc.).
 The cases of other than nominative form are `mitrā́váruṇābhyām` and `mitrā́váruṇayos` (also `mitráyor váruṇayoḥ`),